Mabuk13/HacKlanSite/README.md

 View the Word Doc if you want to find out how to get unrestricted Windows on your PLD.

-Instructions in Word Doc is in progress.
+Instructions in Word Doc is still in progress it is not done yet.